mhorga/mhorga.github.io/_posts/2015-08-14-geocoding-in-ios.markdown

 37.3132, -122.072
 {% endhighlight %}

 So it works!
-Now let's write a method for the _reverse geocoding_ using Google Maps:
+Next, let's write a method for _reverse geocoding_ using Google Maps:

 {% highlight swift %}
 func getAddressForLatLng(latitude: String, longitude: String) {